WICG/attribution-reporting-api/EVENT.md

 origin on a site to push the other attribution sources out of the browser.
 See the [denial of service](#denial-of-service) for more details.
 To prevent this attack, the browser should maintain these limits per reporting site.
 This effectively limits the number of unique sites covered per {source site, reporting site} applied to all unexpired sources regardless of type at source time.
-Additional details can be found [here](https://github.com/WICG/attribution-reporting-api/blob/main/params/chromium-params.md).

 #### Limiting the number of unique destinations per source site

 To further reduce the possibility of a history reconstruction attack, the browser can also limit the number of `destination` eTLD+1s registered per {source-site, 1 minute}.
-Additional details can be found [here](https://github.com/WICG/attribution-reporting-api/blob/main/params/chromium-params.md).

 Additionally, to prevent one origin from using up the budget in the limit above, the browser can also limit the number of `destination` eTLD+1s per {source site, reporting site, 1 minute}.
-Additional details can be found [here](https://github.com/WICG/attribution-reporting-api/blob/main/params/chromium-params.md).

 ### Differential privacy